-No more than 5% of waste generated outside of Dane County can be Disposed of at the Facility unless an exception is specifically authorized by the County Board of Supervisors.
+No more than 5% of waste Disposed of at the Facility may be waste generated outside of Dane County unless an exception is specifically authorized by the County Board of Supervisors.
 Waste generated at the Sustainability Campus as a residual of recycling or normal business activities is considered waste that is generated within the County.
-No action will be taken by the County Board to allow Disposal of more than 5% of Solid Waste from outside the County without first providing 30 days notice to the City, the Town, and the Village.
+No action will be taken by the County Board to allow Disposal of more than 5% of Solid Waste from outside the County without first providing 30 days' notice to the City, the Town, and the Village.